 Please call us at 269.344.3600.

-If you can’t call a professional right now, here are helpful steps on how to start getting water out of your basement:
+If you can’t call a professional right now, here are helpful steps for DIY how to get water out of your basement:

 Take Safety Precautions

 If you have standing water in your basement, make sure there is no live power that may shock you as you step into the water.
 As you know, electricity and water don’t mix.

 Be aware that outside ground water is considered contaminated water.
 Murky groundwater is not safe to be standing in or around without protective gear.
 See note below

 Because of the contaminated water, personal protection equipment should be used (gloves, boots, goggles, extra clothes to cover all skin, and mask, if necessary) Your basement is already flooded, so make sure to protect yourself from a hospital trip because you’re not being safe.

 In your protective gear, remove all cardboard that has been affected.
 Cardboard breaks down very easily when wet and traps tons of water.
 Eliminate all cardboard material from basement.
 Then, remove as many wet valuables and items as you can, and move them to a dry place (outside, driveway, garage, friend’s house, in extra parts of the house, anywhere you can think of).

 Once the site is safe, extracting water with a sump pump or wet vac will be your best resource.
 You could settle for a carpet cleaning machine.
 Unfortunately, these personal machines don’t have enough power to dry structures like we do, but this will get you by, depending on how much water you are dealing with.
 There might be too much water for you to handle alone.
 Please call your local water disaster restoration company for help..